-|On this date in 2016, we arrived in Penguin, Tasmania where we stayed for six weeks.
-This is the view from the living room window of the wonderful holiday home we rented.
-It was a delightful six weeks and remains one of Tom’s favorite places in the world.
+|In 2016, we arrived in Penguin, Tasmania, where we stayed for six weeks.
+This is the view from the living room window of the beautiful holiday home we rented.
+It was a delightful six weeks and remained one of Tom’s favorite places in the world.
 For more photos, please click here.|

 Driving the rental car to the holiday home in Trinity Beach is but a vague memory.
-We were disorientated, exhausted and racked with horrible bouts of coughing for no less than three weeks.
+We were disorientated, exhausted, and racked with horrible bouts of coughing for no less than three weeks.

 It would be easy for any observer to say, “Then, why in the world would you go on cruises if you get sick?”

-Then again, airplanes can be a breeding ground for bacteria and viruses and we often hear about travelers becoming sick from flying.
+Then again, airplanes can be a breeding ground for bacteria and viruses, and we often hear about travelers becoming sick from flying.
 Combine the flights many take to arrive at the point of embarkation on a cruise, and it’s become a double whammy.

 But during this time, both of us were very busy with our families and could hardly slow down when we were there for only three weeks.
-We’ve slowed down considerably since arriving in Nevada and luckily Tom has had a chance to rest for several days while I’ve gone to visit my sister, shopped and cooked meals, nothing overly strenuous.
+We’ve slowed down considerably since arriving in Nevada, and luckily Tom has had a chance to rest for several days while I’ve gone to visit my sister, shopped, and cooked meals, nothing overly strenuous.

-We had planned to go to the DMV to renew our driver’s licenses today but neither of us has the strength to stand in line for hours.
+We had planned to go to the DMV to renew our driver’s licenses today, but neither of us has the strength to stand in line for hours.
 Somehow we’ll manage to take care of this before the end of the week.
 We’re leaving (driving) for Arizona early next week.

-While at the urgent care clinic in Minnesota two weeks ago, they explained we aren’t contagious anymore but also there is little to be done to alleviate the symptoms of a virus.
+While at the urgent care clinic in Minnesota two weeks ago, they explained we aren’t contagious anymore, but also there is little to be done to alleviate the symptoms of a virus.

 There is no point in us seeing a doctor.
 Antibiotics don’t work.
 There’s nothing that can be done.
 We’re using the over-the-counter meds recommended by the doctor at the clinic.
 The nighttime Nyquil seems to help us sleep better.
-We just have to wait it out.
+We have to wait it out.

 Photo from one year ago today, December 3, 2018: